Twenty years ago, saw a friend walking by and I stopped him on the street to ask him how it went – 16th February 2020

 This switch from the old way was easy of course, because in the meantime I’d become an adult—I’m running a far more capable system, I just hadn’t thought to update the software.

-As I sit writing this at lunch time, I am surrounded by 40 children in the classroom, running back and forth, banging tables, experimenting with musical instruments, attempting homework or chewing on sugary candies.
+As I sit writing this at lunchtime, I am surrounded by 40 children in the classroom, running back and forth, banging tables, experimenting with musical instruments, attempting homework or chewing on sugary candies.
 Each shouting over each other to be heard, some making fun, some making fists, some making affections.
-Some dance, some pull faces, some expressing themselves quietly in their own minds before releasing a new found energy burst that no one cares to notice.
+Some dance, some pull faces, and some express themselves quietly in their own minds before releasing a newfound energy burst that no one cares to notice.

 Why can’t I practice this now?
 Where did my time go?
 Why does the weight of responsibility bear down on me now?
 Why do we grow up and what does it mean?